Interlibrary Loan (ILL) is the ability to borrow materials from other libraries than Century College.

 - Log in using your StarID and password.
 You must click the copyright restrictions box.

-- When you have successfully completed your request, you will get a message stating that the request was registered.
+- When you have successfully completed your request, you will get a message stating that the request was successfully placed.

 - Go to MnLink site.